Close Menu

 3. Provide opportunities for students to develop competencies and skills useful to work and conduct research effectively in international contexts.

-4. Support faculty in carrying out their research internationally by providing additional resources (within or outside a specific technical area).
+4. Support faculty in carrying out their research internationally by providing additional resources.

-• One research assistant, vetted by the Sponsoring Units.
-Faculty will have the opportunity to select finalists.
+• One student research assistant, vetted by the GRAP committee.
+Faculty will make final selections.

 • Student costs associated with the international field component, including transportation, accommodation, and food costs,